 Server-Side Request Forgery (SSRF)

-SSRF vulnerabilities occur when an application exposes internal endpoints or resources that should not be directly accessible.
+SSRF happens when a server-side application can be tricked into sending a request to an unintended location, such as an internal service or cloud metadata endpoint.
 For example, an attacker could craft requests that get the server to connect to internal systems and expose sensitive data which is then returned to the attacker.
 This can give an attacker insight into the cloud infrastructure setup and potentially access to other systems.
 Careful input validation is needed to prevent SSRF.

 Lateral movement